elhmouid/Portfolio/content/about.md

 Hello!
+I'm El Hmouid Mohamed, a Moroccan based hobbyist developer.
+I’m currently working on expanding my programming skills and knowledge, especially in C Language.
+I’m continuously learning and improving my coding abilities.
+I’m looking to collaborate on open-source projects and programming challenges.
-I'm Farish Irfan, a Malaysian based hobbyist developer.
-Even though I mainly write JS/TS, HTML/CSS and Python, I can actually work with lower level languages such as Rust and few others.
-Other than programming, I like to watch anime and some sports.
+I like to watch anime and some sports.